 Mo Fontaine is a painter, based in St. Ingbert, Germany.
 After graduating in art and illustration from Folkwang University in Essen (Germany), she painted for many years in the tradition of Informalism before, in 2006, she moved to figurative painting, using acrylic and oil.
 Her focus is now on the magic of colors, on playing with color fields, contrasts between complementary colors, and cold-warm contrasts.
 She intentionally suppresses or distorts depth of room.
 Mo captures the sensuality of surface structures and textures, such as the velvety or shiny skin of fruits or the glowing depth of ceramic vessels.
 Her empathetic treatment of the objects of her still lifes appears to give these quiet things a soul.
 In 2013, Mo begun studying the Japanese Rimpa School of painting and started a growing series of koi paintings.

-She was educated at Wesleyan University in Connecticut, University of California at Berkeley and San Francisco Art Institute.
-Most of the past 20 years were spent doing public art projects in schools and underserved areas, and she only returned to gallery work in 2005.
-Lele also owns and runs a local winery, has a weekly newspaper art column, runs local art shows, runs a weekly Popup art show featuring local artists, active Board/member of art organizations, and actively writes, teaches and lectures in Art History in the schools and local library.
+Lela Galer was educated at Wesleyan University in Connecticut, University of California at Berkeley and San Francisco Art Institute.
+Most of the past 20 years she spent doing public art projects in schools and underserved areas, and she only returned to gallery work in 2005.
+Lele also owns and runs the local winery Galer Estate Vineyard & Winery in Kennett Square, writes a weekly newspaper art column, runs local art shows, runs a weekly Popup art show featuring local artists, she is an active Board/member of art organizations, and actively writes, teaches and lectures in Art History in the schools and local library.

 Melissa Maddonni Haims